Skip to main content

 • Dr. María Porriño: 9 images (Protocol required: 29)

-Reason for Deviation: The incomplete completion resulted from unforeseen scheduling constraints and clinical practice commitments of the participating healthcare professionals, making it operationally impossible for them to complete the full assessment within the study timeframe.
+The incomplete completion resulted from unforeseen scheduling constraints and clinical-practice commitments of the participating healthcare professionals, making it operationally impossible for them to complete the full assessment within the study timeframe.

-Mitigation and Lessons Learned: Future studies should incorporate more flexible scheduling protocols and realistic timelines that account for the clinical commitments of participating healthcare professionals.
-Despite this deviation, the study successfully achieved its primary objective of demonstrating the device's impact on diagnostic accuracy, with statistically significant improvements observed across both the overall HCP group and the stratified analyses by specialization.
+Future studies should incorporate more flexible scheduling protocols and realistic timelines that account for the clinical commitments of participating healthcare professionals.
+Consistent with the sensitivity-analysis results, the investigation achieved its pre-specified primary objective at the pooled-paired-observation level of analysis, with statistically significant improvements in top-1 diagnostic accuracy observed for the overall HCP group.
+Per-specialty and per-pathology strata are reported as exploratory (see Statistical Analysis).

 Analysis